mcgill-robotics/compsys/README.md

 - `<project>`: name of the project you wish to switch to (ex. auv).
 This parameter is required.
 - `[profile]`: catkin profile of the project you wish to switch to.
-This parameter is nor required.
+This parameter is not required.
 Leave it empty if you don't know the profile to use.

 ### rosconnect